ishivamsoni150299/clayshan/README_DEPLOY.md

-Deployment Guide (Render + Vercel)
+Deployment Guide (Render)

 Overview
-- This is an Angular 20 SSR app with a Node/Express server and Supabase backend.
+- Angular 20 SSR app with a Node/Express server and Supabase backend.
-- Deploy as a single Node web service.
-Two easy options are included:
+- Deploy as a single web service on Render using the included Dockerfile and render.yaml.
-  1) Render via render.yaml (Docker)
-  2) Vercel via Dockerfile (@vercel/docker)

 Environment Variables
 - SUPABASE_URL